Standards: Standards: What, How & Why

 What are standards? specifications? codes?

 A standard can be defined as a test method, definition, or recommended practice regarding manufacturing, testing, dimensions, and/or certification of raw materials and finished goods.
 The intent in creating a standard is to produce goods that are safe and reliable.
-Standards are usually created by organizations that are purposed for that activity.
-The terms standard, specification, and code are often used interchangeably.
+More detail

-Specification.
 A specification is a form of standard, which precisely states a set of requirements to be satisfied.
-These requirements might be chemical composition, mechanical properties, or any other requirement that is necessary to develop the quality and reliability of an end product.
+These requirements might be chemical composition, mechanical properties, or any other requirement that is necessary to develop the quality and reliability of an end product. .
+More detail

-Code.
-The word “code" is a term of much broader meaning than either specification or standard and can best be described as a set of rules established by a recognized authority such as the US federal government's Code of Federal Regulations (CFR), and the American Society of Mechanical Engineers' (ASME), Boiler and Pressure Vessel Code.
-In adopting the rules that make up the various codes, consideration is generally based on health, safety, and environmental protection.
-The code-formulating bodies, in addition to writing their rules, usually adopt standards and specifications either in whole or in part to become a part of the code.
+The word “code" is a term of much broader meaning than either specification or standard and can best be described as a set of rules established by a recognized authority examples such as the US federal government's Code of Federal Regulations (CFR) More detail

 Why?
 How?
 Historical